Home » Articles » Out and About » Playgrounds & Parks » Marks Oval Playground gets an upgrade and the kids love it!

 Mark Oval Playground

 We loved the size of this playground, it’s not very big, but just right for a morning of play in the sun.
-Bring a soccer ball to have a kick around, pack some lunch, and relax outside with your family.
+Bring a soccer ball to kick around, pack some lunch, and relax outside with your family.
 Make sure you avoid the playground during the weekend soccer games though.
-It will not only be busy, but parking may get difficult as well.
+It will not only be busy, but parking might be challenging.

 Share this post